open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 Finally, if you want to enable the Prometheus CR functionality of the Target Allocator, you’ll need to define your own `ServiceMonitor` and `PodMonitor` instances.
-Below is a sample `ServiceMonitor` definition that says, find me a service with the label `app: my-app`, with an endpoint that’s a port named `prom`, and scrape it every 15 seconds.
+The following is a sample `ServiceMonitor` definition that says, find me a service with the label `app: my-app`, with an endpoint that’s a port named `prom`, and scrape it every 15 seconds.